How to Relaunch a High Ranking Websites: 13-Steps to Protect Your Rankings

 It’s public so you can look at the robots file for any website.

-This is the most important thing: if you put NOINDEX in your robots file to keep the search engines out while you were developing the site, remove the noindex tag before you go live.
-If you fail to do this, you will destroy all of your search engine rankings.
+Warning!
+During the web development process, if you put NOINDEX in your robots file to keep the search engines out while the site was under construction, you need to remove the noindex tag before you go live.
+If you fail to do this, you will remove all of your search engine rankings.
+You blacklisted yourself.

 Need some help?
 Here’s a robots.txt generator that will do the work for you.